drittich/SemanticSlicer/README.md

 ## Chunk Order

 Chunks will be returned in the order they were found in the document, and contain an Index property you can use to put them back in order if necessary.
+Each chunk also includes `StartOffset` and `EndOffset` character positions relative to the normalized input text so you can align slices back to the source if needed.

 ## Additional Metadata